-Courses Which May Be Used in the Plan:
+Courses Which May Be Used in IGETC or CSU plans:

-- 1. Courses that are required for the major may also be used for general education. - A course found in more than one area may be counted only once. - 3.
-Courses taken at other California Community Colleges are counted only in the area(s) where they are listed for that college. - Courses taken at a foreign institution may not be used on the UC/CSU Certified Plan. - 5.
+- Courses that are required for the major may also be used for general education. - 2.
+A course found in more than one area may be counted only once. - 3.
+Courses taken at other California Community Colleges are counted only in the area(s) where they are listed for that college. - 4.
+Courses taken at a foreign institution may not be used on the UC/CSU Certified Plan. - 5.
 Courses required for the major must be completed with a grade of "C" or higher.